thedataincubator/data-science-blogs/python-packages.md

 the [Anaconda distribution](https://www.continuum.io/anaconda-overview) bundles together many of these packages, and this was not considered.

+Further, naturally, some packages that have been around longer will have higher metrics, and therefore higher ranking.
+This is not adjusted for in any way.

 The data presented a few difficulties;

 * The python port for `ggplot` was recently renamed to `ggpy`, and we used the